pokitto/PokittoLib/README.md

 Library for making programs on Pokitto hardware

-Intended to be used with EmBitz IDE.
-You can also (or should also) be able to import this library from Github to mbed online IDE
+Can be used with:
+- FemtoIDE complete development suite (Win/Linux/Mac) for Pokitto hardware by Felipe Manga https://github.com/felipemanga/FemtoIDE
+- Code::Blocks to create a Windows target (and Linux pending)
+- EmBitz to create a Pokitto hardware binary https://www.embitz.org/

+## Building with Femto

+* get FemtoIDE release from https://github.com/felipemanga/FemtoIDE/releases , it includes PokittoLib

-## Building for Windows target (64-bit)
+## Building with Code::Blocks (for Windows target 64-bit)

 * get latest pokittolib from https://github.com/pokitto/PokittoLib
 * get Examples from https://github.com/pokitto/Examples